jaegertracing/jaeger-kubernetes/README.md

 kubectl create -f https://raw.githubusercontent.com/jaegertracing/jaeger-kubernetes/master/all-in-one/jaeger-all-in-one-template.yml
 ```

-Once everything is ready, `kubectl get service jaeger-all-in-one` tells you where to find Jaeger URL.
+Once everything is ready, `kubectl get service jaeger-query` tells you where to find Jaeger URL.
-If you are using `minikube` to setup your Kubernetes cluster, the command `minikube service jaeger-all-in-one --url`
+If you are using `minikube` to setup your Kubernetes cluster, the command `minikube service jaeger-query --url`
 can be used instead.

 ## Production setup